Glossary SaaS Subscription Management

 Internally, your teams need to be aligned.
 And you need a structured process for customer lifecycle management.

 Externally, you need to make sure your customers know what’s happening with their subscriptions at all times.
-It’s a good idea to send automated emails when there’s a problem with their payment or subscription renewal date approaching.
+It’s a good idea to send automated emails when there’s a problem with their payment or when their subscription renewal date is approaching.

-You should also use data and analytics to look for patterns in customer behavior that could impact your revenue — at-risk customers, for example.
+You should also use data to analyze patterns in customer behavior that could impact your revenue and identify at-risk customers.

 Benefits of SaaS Subscription Management Software